 LinkedIn Talent Trends survey discovered that Generation X is most likely to leave an organisation because of a lack of challenging work that keeps them engaged – and bores them.
 Management plays a big role here, encouraging teams to achieve goals but also giving them projects that challenge them and foster a “growth mindset”.
 A company culture that embraces failure as a learning experience failure is an essential part of this process.

 13. No opportunity for growth or development

 People leave jobs because they cannot see a future for themselves in that company.
 So much so that U.S. job seekers are willing to forgo up to 12% of their salaries for development opportunities, including more training.

 About 25% of U.S. employees actually dread going to work.
 They don’t feel they can express their opinions, and they don’t feel valued for their work efforts.
 Toxic culture costs companies billions in avoidable turnover.

 No company sets out to create a toxic work culture; it’s usually a combination of all the above things that make employees want to leave.

 People don’t leave businesses, so the saying goes, but they do leave managers.
 There are managers who take all the credit for their direct reports’ ideas, have favourites, or are simply not very good at their jobs.
-These managers need to be identified, weeded out, and retrained or redeployed.
+Poor management needs to be identified, weeded out, and retrained or redeployed.
 Conversely, by hiring great managers who understand how their direct reports tick, who nurture them with a great employee experience, and capitalise on their abilities and assets, turnover rates can be brought down.

 Now more than ever, people are recognised as a company’s most valuable asset.
 The rise of technology and the information age has resulted in more companies competing based primarily on their people rather than just their products.
-Losing high performers en masse can rapidly ruin a company.
+Losing employees who are high performers en masse can rapidly ruin a company.